Ambuj123554/id-tagging-schema-explorer/README.md

 # iD Tagging Schema Explorer

-A visual exploration tool for OpenStreetMap's iD editor tagging presets.
-Built to make sense of the complex preset schema that lives in hundreds of JSON files.
+A developer-focused tool to explore and understand OpenStreetMap’s iD tagging schema — without digging through hundreds of JSON files.

+This tool is a working prototype for the GSoC 2026 idea:
+**"Create a Web Application for Tagging Presets"**

 **[Live Demo →](https://id-tagging-schema-explorer.vercel.app/)**